suddhu/pybullet-shape-contact/README.md

 ```
 python3 push_explorer.py --shape rect1
 ```
-- Shapes: ` rect1, rect2, rect3, hex, ellip1, ellip2, ellip3, tri1, tri2, tri3 `( `butter` is no good due to concave collisions).
+- Shapes: ` rect1, rect2, rect3, hex, ellip1, ellip2, ellip3, tri1, tri2, tri3 `( `butter` is no good due to concave collisions [TODO]).
 Models from [More than a Million Ways to Be Pushed: A High-Fidelity Experimental Dataset of Planar Pushing](https://arxiv.org/abs/1604.04038).
 - Output saved as a `.json` file with the following information:
   ```
   ["x of contact position",